pennersr/django-allauth/README.rst

 another app in order to support authentication via a local account.

-This approach separates the world of local and social authentication.
+This approach separates the worlds of local and social authentication.
 However, there are common scenarios to be dealt with in boh worlds.
 For example, an e-mail address passed along by an OpenID provider is not guaranteed to be verified.
 So, before hooking